 What is therapy anyway?

-Therapy generally defined in the dictionary is “medical treatment of disease”, but since you are probably a social worker or social work student, we will assume you are more likely to be curious about psychotherapy, which we will refer to simply as “therapy” for the rest of this article, and which the National Alliance on Mental Illness defines:
+Therapy is generally defined in the dictionary as “medical treatment of disease”, but since you are probably a social worker or social work student, we will assume you are more likely to be curious about psychotherapy, which we will refer to simply as “therapy” for the rest of this article, and which the National Alliance on Mental Illness defines:

 Psychotherapy, also known as “talk therapy,” is when a person speaks with a trained therapist in a safe and confidential environment to explore and understand feelings and behaviors and gain coping skills.

 That could very easily be you with or without specific intervention training.
 If you have a Master of Social Work degree, you are trained in Human Behavior in the Social Environment and Social Work Practice, at the very least.
-That me be little consolation to you as a new or inexperienced practitioner of therapy, so what do you do first when you don’t know what to do next?
+That may be a little consolation to you as a new or inexperienced practitioner of therapy, so what do you do first when you don’t know what to do next?

 Know Your ABCs